hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 *  [AU Core Condition](StructureDefinition-au-core-condition.html) - with primary finding code `Condition.code` and `Condition.bodySite`
 *  [AU Core Procedure](StructureDefinition-au-core-procedure.html) - with primary procedure code `Procedure.code` and `Procedure.bodySite`

-The body site content may also optionally indicate the laterality of the body site.
-Depending on the specific system approach to supporting body site related content this can lead to various scenarios needing to be represented with using AU Core profiles:
-* Body site with laterality is defined in a pre-coordinated primary finding/procedure code.
-* Body site without laterality is defined in a primary finding/procedure code AND coded laterality qualifier is separate.
-* Body site with laterality is defned separately from a primary finding/procedure code.
-* Body site witout laterality AND coded laterality qualifier are defned separately from a primary finding/procedure code.

 When recommending approaches to this, considerations include:
 * The `bodySite` element in NOT `Must Support` in AU Core profiles, there is no expectation to fill or meaningfully consume this element.
 * The `CodeableConcept.text` element is system populated and may reflect more specific detail than the `CodeableConcept.coding` concepts provided.

+The body site content may also optionally indicate the laterality of the body site.
+Depending on the specific system approach to supporting body site related content this can lead to various scenarios needing to be represented with using AU Core profiles:
+a) Body site with laterality is defined in a pre-coordinated primary finding/procedure code.
+b) Body site without laterality is defined in a primary finding/procedure code AND coded laterality qualifier is separate.
+c) Body site with laterality is defned separately from a primary finding/procedure code.
+d) Body site witout laterality AND coded laterality qualifier are defned separately from a primary finding/procedure code.

-To support consistent representation the following is recommended for each of these cases, this can be applied to either Condition or Procedure profiles:
+To support consistent representation the following is recommended for each of these cases, this approach can be applied to either Condition or Procedure profiles:

-1. Primary `code` only (pre-coordinated body site including laterality)
+a) Primary `code` only (pre-coordinated body site including laterality)
 * For systems that have pre-coordinated coding describing a concept fully.
 * Only the `code` element is used and contains information on body site with laterality.